liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/01-overriding-jsps-intro.markdown

 [TOC levels=1-4]

 There are several different ways to customize JSPs in portlets and the core.
-@product@'s API provides the safest ways to customize them.
+@sharepoint@'s API provides the safest ways to customize them.
 If you customize a JSP by other means, new versions of the JSP can render your customization invalid and leave you with runtime errors.
 It's highly recommended to use one of the API-based ways.

-## Using @product@'s API to Override a JSP
+## Using @sharepoint@'s API to Override a JSP

-Here are API-based approaches to overriding JSPs in @product@:
+Here are API-based approaches to overriding JSPs in @sharepoint@:

  **Approach** | **Description** | **Cons/Limitations** |
  :----------- | :-------------- | :-------------- |